danielmocan/es6-fundamentals/9.Arrow Function/README.md

 # Arrow Function

+Arrow functions are shorter and easier to read.
+Because of:

-If the the arrow function recives only one argument you don't have to use the parentheses.
+* If the the arrow function recives only one argument you don't have to use the parentheses.
-Also if the arrow function is not complex you can write it on one line.
+* Also if the arrow function is not complex you can write it on one line.

 ```javascript
 const sayHi = (name) => {